Bioengineering BS Program

 - 47 credits in an array of course work: Math (15), Physics (8), English (9), University Studies (15)

-Select the curriculum below based on the year you entered the program.
+Select the curriculum requirements based on your catalog year (entering year in parentheses).
 Check with your faculty advisor if you are unsure which requirements you are following.

 Premedicine Track (or "Premed")

 This undergraduate program in bioengineering is designed so that students can easily fulfill the requirements for medical school admission and at the same time receive an outstanding engineering education.

 Students interested in the pre-medicine track should meet with the pre-health advisor and their faculty advisor early in the program to ensure appropriate courses are completed in a timely manner.